Exceptional Outcomes for Liver Transplant Patients

 While you wait for a liver, you may face other health challenges related to your condition.
 Loyola’s subspecialists provide expertise in a wide range of health conditions, and your transplant team will facilitate a referral to an appropriate specialist if needed.

-Loyola’s board-certified transplant surgeons are widely regarded in both traditional and minimally invasive surgery.
-Our transplant surgeons are highly skilled in advanced biliary surgeries and laparoscopic surgery for living donors, which leads to a quicker recovery and less pain.
+Loyola’s board-certified transplant surgeons are highly skilled in advanced biliary surgeries and laparoscopic surgery for living donors, which leads to a quicker recovery and less pain.
 In addition, our infectious disease team works closely with donors and recipients to ensure that the transferred tissue is as healthy as possible.
 Loyola’s liver transplant patient- and graft-survival rates exceed national standards at the one- and three-month benchmarks.

 Whether you need a liver or a multi-organ transplant, Loyola’s highly skilled transplant team will provide the most advanced care.
 As part of an academic medical center, Loyola’s doctors perform and teach the latest surgical techniques and medical practices.
 Our transplant team is often consulted by doctors at other hospitals because of their expertise and experience.
 We would welcome offering you a second opinion.